 - "We are the first self-driving company to formally verify its real-time driving system, a process typically reserved for aerospace and defense industries, to ensure perfect software execution," writes co-founder John Hayes, whose last company specialized in data storage, in an introductory blog post.

 My thought bubble: Promising to deliver glitch-free software is absurd.
-Even an aerospace giant like Boeing is not exempt, as the recent crashes of two 787 MAX jets has shown.
+Even an aerospace giant like Boeing is not exempt, as the recent crashes of two 737 MAX jets have shown.

 4. Driving the conversation